tinacms/tina.io/content/blog/simple-markdown-blog-nextjs.md

 Now that we’re familiar with the structure of the project and Next.js fundamentals, let’s start adding the pieces and parts to get the Markdown blog up and running.

-First, add a new folder called `posts` under the `src` directory.
+First, add a new folder in the root of your project called `posts`.
 You can add all your Markdown blog posts here.
 If you don’t already have content ready, just add a few dummy blog posts.
 I like to use [Unsplash](https://unsplash.com/) for sample photos and [Cupcake](http://www.cupcakeipsum.com), [Hipsum](https://hipsum.co/), or [Sagan Ipsum](http://saganipsum.com/) are my preferred text generators — keeps things interesting 🧁.

 Here’s an example filler blog post with some commonly used frontmatter values.